 - The mesmerizing indigenous rituals of the Sacred Valley communities

-- The Inca heritage at the mysterious Machu Picchu
+- The Inca heritage at the mystical Machu Picchu

 - Revered Inca Empire temples and fortresses in Cuzco

-- Staying at a former monastery in Cuzco
+- Staying at a former Jesuit convent, turned a luxury hotel in Cuzco

-- Riding the luxurious Andean Explorer train through the Andes
+- Riding the Andean Explorer train through the Andes

-- Exploring the reed islands of Uros, Taquile, and Amantani and meeting the Aymaras people
+- Exploring the reed islands of Uros, Taquile, and Amantani and the Aymaras people

 - Learning about the women of Peru